fossid-ab/workbench-agent/README.md

                         Workbench user API token (Not the same with user password!!!)
   --project_code PROJECT_CODE
                         Name of the project inside Workbench where the scan will be created.
-                        If the project doesnt exist, it will be created --scan_code SCAN_CODE
+                        If the project doesn't exist, it will be created --scan_code SCAN_CODE
-                        The scan code used when creating the scan in Workbench.
+                        The scan code user when creating the scan in Workbench.
 It can be based on some env var, for example:  ${BUILD_NUMBER}
   --scan_number_of_tries SCAN_NUMBER_OF_TRIES
-                        Number of calls to "check_status" till declaring the scan failed from the point of view of the agent.
+                        Number of calls to 'check_status' till declaring the scan failed from the point of view of the agent --scan_wait_time SCAN_WAIT_TIME
-  --scan_wait_time SCAN_WAIT_TIME
-                        Time interval between calling "check_status", expressed in seconds (default 30 seconds) --path PATH           Path of the directory where the files to be scanned reside
+                        Time interval between calling 'check_status', expressed in seconds (default 30 seconds) --path PATH           Path of the directory where the files to be scanned reside

 optional arguments: